skyeyester/wav2mp3/README.md

 # Purpose

-A commandline application that encodes a set of WAV files to MP3 on both Unix/Windows based platform.
+A commandline application implemented by C++ that encodes a set of WAV files to MP3 on both Unix/Windows based platform.

 # Requirements